 The Trust fulfils its objectives by providing a range of opportunities to support and encourage research-minded individuals to pursue high-calibre research in medicine, independently or in collaboration with colleagues in their own or other universities, major hospitals and research units in Scotland, or with external organisations operating in healthcare-related fields.
 Through its short Undergraduate Vacation Scholarships, PhD Studentships and its support of part-time Daphne Jackson Trust Fellowships, the Trust offers provision for medical researchers.
-In addition, in the year to 31st March 2021, the Trust also funded 20 awards dedicated to research into Covid-19.
+In addition, in the year to 31st March 2022, the Trust also funded Early Career Researcher Grants, available to help newly established researchers to develop their own independent programme of research.
 All of the award streams help to prepare the recipient researchers for a career, or return to a career, in academia or the health-related commercial sector.